unfoldingWord-dev/translationRecorder-Info/docs/editing.rst

 Editing the Target Language Recording
 =============
-See the Icon File (Coming Soon) for the list of icons and their name.
+See this File https://github.com/unfoldingWord-dev/translationRecorder-Info/blob/master/IconsChecking.pdf for the list of icons and their name.

 Compare the recording to the Source Language recording
 -----